Working with Floats

-Nette\Utils\Floats is a static class with useful functions for comparing float numbers.
+Nette\Utils\Floats is a static class containing useful functions for comparing floating-point numbers.

 Installation: